Books about Mental Illness & Mental Health

 Im glad my mom died

-Jeanette Mccurdy, star of the show iCarly and Sam and Cat, has written her heartbreaking memoir.
+Jeanette Mccurdy, star of the shows iCarly and Sam and Cat, has written her heartbreaking memoir.
 Forced into acting at 6 years old by a mentally ill and unstable mother, Jeanette lived her life trying to make her mother happy.
 The result was an eating disorder, addiction, and abuse.
-This is a profound pick in our list of books about mental illness.

-I listened to this coming-of-age book and found it hard to put down while also finding it extremely difficult to listen to at times because it is such a sad book.
-This is an amazing pick from our books about mothers.
+I listened to this coming-of-age book and found it hard to put down but also extremely difficult to listen to at times because it is such a sad book.

 Because We Are Bad and other Books about Mental Illness and Mental Health